gajananan/signing-policy/sign-policy.md

-# How to sign polict resources in policy-collection
+# How to sign YAML resources in policy-collection

  Policies in https://github.com/open-cluster-management/policy-collection